Litote/kmongo/kmongo-kdoc/docs/quick-start.md

 ### Async driver support

 KMongo can use the synchronous or the asynchronous java driver.
-For the asynchronous driver, classic callback style, [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines.html) or [RxJava2](http://reactivex.io/) are supported.
+For the asynchronous driver, reactive streams style, [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines.html) or [RxJava2](http://reactivex.io/) are supported.

-#### Classic callback style
+#### Reactive Streams style

 - with Maven